 Board of Trustees

 The Board of Trustees for the Upper Trinity Conservation Trust consists of nine members.
 Trustees serve staggered three-year terms, with three positions expiring each year.
 There are three Officer positions – President, Vice President, and Secretary/Treasurer – who are elected by the Board of Trustees.
 As of February 8, 2024, there are two vacancies on the Board of Trustees.
-If you are interested in serving on the Board, please contact us by
+If you are interested in serving on the Board, please contact us by email or call (972) 219-1228.

-The Board of Trustees follow the Open Meetings Acts requirements, including
+The Board of Trustees follow the Open Meetings Acts requirements, including prior notification of meetings announced through Denton County.
+All meeting minutes are posted to the Trust’s website.

 Our Trustees have decades of experience and depth of knowledge in engineering, land management, agricultural production, environmental studies, education, and civics.
 The Trustees, some of whom are landowners themselves, are dedicated to preserving our precious natural resources “right where we live.”